 - (a) What is the observed sensitivity of HIV testing? - (b) What is the observed specificity of HIV testing? - (c) Suppose that population A consists of rural married men, while population B consists of single urban men.
 You decide to randomly screen individuals from each population.
 Without doing any calculations, will the probability that an individual has the disease, given that they test positive, be the same for each population?
 Why or why not? - (d) Suppose that the prevalence of the disease in population A is 0.005%, and the prevalence in population B is 3%.
-For each population, find the probability that an individual who tests positive truly has the disease. - 7. [vBFHL 4.5] Do parts (b)-(d); we discussed (a) in class.
-This question is designed to make you think carefully about what it means for an event to be "repeatable".
-In each of (b)-(d), if a person said that the probability was, say, 20%, is there a repeatable random process that could objectively test the accuracy of that probability? - 8. [vBFHL 4.10] As in book. - 9. [vBFHL 4.11] As in the book, although I want to clarify (b) and (c) as I find their use of "such matings" a little vague.
-In (b), the conditional probability is given that the father is Rh+ and the mother is RH-, while in (c), we are asked for the unconditional probability of incompatibility, assuming random mating with respect to Rh types.
+For each population, find the probability that an individual who tests positive truly has the disease. - 7. [vBFHL 4.5] For each of the following, how would you interpret them as a long-run probability?
+If a person said that the probability was, say, 20%, is there a repeatable random process that could objectively test the accuracy of that statement? - (a) The probability of rain tomorrow. - (b) The probability of you, the person reading this, dying of leukemia. - (c) The probability of life on Mars.